 Natalina Bernardi, BKF Engineers Project Manager, 925-396-7737

 The City is currently refining concept designs and undertaking preliminary traffic analysis related to grade separation at both Mary and Sunnyvale Avenues.
-Additional community meetings are planned for fall 2019.
+Additional community meetings are planned for spring 2020.

 On January 31, 2017 the City Council approved a contract with BKF Engineers to prepare the Caltrain Grade Separation Feasibility Study.
 The study will analyze existing and future traffic conditions for each alternative, outline the challenges and benefits of implementing grade separation and propose potential solutions.